TK-Tang/Emoodicon/README.md

   - To allow development teams to record their daily emotions, and using this data, attempt to correlate the emotional well being of individuals with the success of a project.

 # Project Functional Contributions #
-1. User login&Registration, Calendar  - Tk  - TK
+1. User login&Registration, Calendar  - TK
 2. User database and User settings  - Brenton
 3. Project edit, create, delete  - Kaibin yu
 4. Dashboard, Frontend Integration  - Sidney